wa1gov/Pistar-SSH-Helper/README.md

     MMDVM-year-month-day.log

-The logfile name changes automatically via Pistar at 2400 UTC.
-The program may appear to hang at 2400 UTC as a new logfile is created.
-If this condition occurs, stop and restart the program.
+A new logfile is created for the next day automatically via Pistar at 2400 UTC.
+The program may appear to hang at 2400 UTC when the new logfile is created.
+If this occurs, stop and restart the program.